John Edward Taylor: Death

 John Edward Taylor is buried in the Rusholme Road Cemetery (also known as the Dissenters Burial Ground and now Gartside Gardens, in Chorlton-on-Medlock), alongside his first wife Sophia Russell Scott.

 Legacy

 His younger son, also John Edward Taylor (though usually known as Edward) (1830–1905) became a co-owner of the Manchester Guardian in 1852 and sole owner four years later.
 He was also editor of the paper from 1861 to 1872.
 He bought the Manchester Evening News from its founder Mitchell Henry in 1868 and was owner, then co-owner, until his death.
 He had no children; after his death the Evening News passed into the hands of his nephews in the Allen family, while the Guardian was sold to its editor, his cousin C. P. Scott.

+At least two grandsons, Charles Peter Allen and Arthur Acland Allen, became MPs.